AlexNisnevich/blog/_posts/2013-02-19-face_tracking_with_open_cv_and_a_usb_missile_launcher.md

 ![Demonstration of Sentinel](/blog/images/sentinel.png)

 I recently got my roommate a [Dream Cheeky Thunder](http://www.dreamcheeky.com/thunder-missile-launcher) USB missile launcher.
 It was fun to play around with for a bit, but the included software was very limited in its functionality.
-Just when I was ready to dismiss the camera as an overpriced toy, my roommate came up with a great idea: could we mount a camera to the turret and make it automatically aim and fire at faces?
+Just when I was ready to dismiss it as an overpriced toy, my roommate came up with a great idea: could we mount a camera to the turret and make it automatically aim and fire at faces?

 After a couple weeks of experimentation, we came up with [Sentinel](https://github.com/AlexNisnevich/sentinel), a Python script that does just that, making heavy use of the excellent [OpenCV](http://opencv.org/) computer vision library.
 Here's how we did it.